Samedis-care/samedis-care-staff-sync/README.md

 ## Import mode

-You can choose Ldap (Active Directory), Excel or a SQL server as source.
+You can choose Ldap (Active Directory), , CSV, Excel or a SQL server as source.

 ```
 import_mode: "sql"
 ```

-Enter `ldap`, `excel` or `sql` as mode.
+Enter `ldap`, `csv`, `excel` or `sql` as mode.
 Regarding your chosen mode you need to adjust the configuration file in the excel or sql section.

-## Excel Import file
+## CSV / Excel Import file

-The Excel format matches exactly the excel file Samedis.care creates on an export.
-The file `import/import.xlsx` contains one example.
+The CSV or Excel format headers is similar to the Excel template you can download from Samedis.care import form.
+The file `import/import.xlsx` (or `import.csv`) contains one example.

-> You may export and add the column `Id` if your want to export, modify and import your staff lists inside Samedis.care
+> Note: In the rare case that you want to change the personnel number, you have to export all employees from Samedis.care as Excel with the Samedis.care id.
+You can then make an import with the Excel column `Id`, which uses this column as an identifier for inserting or updating.
+The personnel number is then overwritten.

 ## Sql server import